 The page lists the input closures and text commands in numerical order as they are numbered in the playlist.
-A maximum of 256 triggers can be used including the progra maximum of 256 triggers can be used including the program provider triggers.
+A maximum of 256 triggers can be used including the program provider triggers.

 Clicking on an event shows the action the trigger produces, but not the event table until the trigger activates the event.